Algebraic models for classifying spaces of fibrations: Introduction

 \subsection{Some comments on related work}

-As already mentioned, dg Lie algebra models for the universal cover of $B\aut(X)$ have been known since the early days of rational homotopy theory \cite{sul77,tan83} and it should come as no surprise that the algebraic Lie models in Theorem \ref{thm:main lie model} are closely related to these.
 The first paragraph on p.314 in Sullivan's \cite{sul77} contains, without proof, the idea of modeling $\Baut{}{|\Lambda|}$, where $|\Lambda|$ is the realization of a minimal Sullivan algebra $\Lambda$, by taking the nerve of the maximal nilpotent ideal of $\Der \Lambda$ modulo the action of the reductive part of $\Aut \Lambda$.
 This idea seems to have been largely overlooked in the subsequent rational homotopy theory literature; we are not aware of any source where this idea and its consequences have been properly developed (and in fact we only became aware of this paragraph in the final stages of writing this paper).
-Theorem \ref{thm:lie model} below could be viewed as giving a precise formulation and proof.
+Theorem \ref{thm:sullivan} could be viewed as giving a precise formulation and proof.
 The key points of the present paper---the treatment of $\Baut{}{X}$ for non-rational $X$, the algebraicity of the cohomology of nilpotent covers of $\Baut{}{X}$, the existence of algebraic Lie models and its strong consequences for the structure of the cohomology ring of $\Baut{}{X}$---are to the best of our knowledge new.
 Our results could be regarded as a strong vindication of Sullivan's idea.

 We were inspired by Oprea \cite{oprea84} (via Burghelea \cite{bur84}) for the idea of passing to the maximal reductive quotient of \(\piaut{X_\Q}\) to rectify homotopy actions on the algebraic models.
 The idea of studying the fiberwise rationalization of $\Baut{}{X} \to B\Gamma(X)$ as we do here is similar in spirit to studying relative Malcev completions of mapping class groups as done by Hain \cite{hain97}.
 The algebraicity result for the cohomology of the Torelli group of $W_{g}$ of Kupers and Randal-Williams \cite{krw20} inspired us to study similar questions for $\Baut{}{X}$.